HARUssd/dotfiles/README.md

 There are several dot files.
-if you want to these files import to your PC, please run 'dotfilelink.sh'.
+if you want to these files import to your PC, please run 'run.sh', please type folloing command in your home dir:

-$sh dotfilelink.sh
+$sh ~/dotfiles/run.sh